jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 - _Tannerella forsythia_
 - _Treponema denticola_

-We can then map all our samples to the references listed above with EAGER.
+We then mapped all our samples to the references listed above with EAGER, with the parameters below.

 ```text
 Organism: Bacteria/Other